enseadaio/enseada/README.md

 It leverages scalability by using natively distributed technologies

-The registry itself is written in [Elixir](https://elixir-lang.org), an [Erlang](https://www.erlang.org/) compatible, functional and process-based programming language that is both fast and resource efficient.
+The registry itself is written in [Golang](https://golang.org/), a fast and resource efficient, statically compiled programming language built for the Cloud.

 [CouchDB](https://couchdb.apache.org/) is used as the primary datastore, containing information about repositories, users and access control.
 CouchDB is a web-native database written in Erlang and based on web technologies